 arx command.
 You can provide the linear

-nlarx) a nonlinear ARX model.
+model when constructing or estimating a nonlinear ARX model.
+For example,

-of nonlinear model orders (
+initial values of the nonlinear ARX model orders (

 idnlarx object) and delays (

-Uses the A and B polynomials
+Using the A and B polynomials

 of the linear model to compute the linear function of the nonlinearity

 estimator object), except if the nonlinearity estimator is a neural

 During estimation, the estimation algorithm uses these values to adjust the nonlinear model to the data.

 Note: When you use the same data for estimation, a nonlinear ARX model initialized using a linear ARX model produces a better fit to measured output than the linear ARX model itself.